-You should use agreed communication methods such as staff meetings, e-mail and recording systems to support a co-ordinated and safe service.
+You should use agreed communication methods, such as staff meetings, email and recording systems, to support a co-ordinated and safe service.

-You must comply with handover procedures to your colleagues.
+You should comply with handover procedures to your colleagues.

-4.8 Records and reports
+Records and reports

 Individuals have a right to expect that information about them is recorded accurately and used appropriately.
 You must keep to agreed procedures for completing records and reports.
 You should make sure records and reports: